Butterscotch Pecan Sandies add a welcome butterscotch twist to a classic cookie!

 I’m not a big fan of ice cream, but my favorite flavor, by far, is butter pecan.
 Sure, I like to indulge in other, more complicated varieties from time to time.
 But, butter pecan is my tried and true favorite.

-These cookies are packed with pecans and lots (and lots) of butterscotch.
-The overall effect is a flavor that can be described as butter pecan.
-If you aren’t a fan of butterscotch, move along and find another cookie or substitute some chocolate chips or peanut butter chips.
+These Butterscotch Pecan Sandies are packed with pecans and lots (and lots) of butterscotch.
+The overall effect is a flavor that can very much be described as butter pecan.
+If that gets you excited about baking cookies, then set out some butter to soften and keep reading.

 I love that these cookies are so thick and chewy, as a good pecan sandie should be.
 This recipe also makes loads of cookies, so you’ll have plenty to share while hoarding some for yourself.